-The Pew Research Center says 67 percent of adults who are online use a social media site of some kind.
-Internet users who are younger than age 50 are particularly likely to use social networking, with 83 percent of adults ages 18 to 29 engaged in it.
+The Pew Research Center says 69 percent of adults who are online use a social media site of some kind.
+Internet users who are younger than age 50 are particularly likely to use social networking, with at least 70 percent of adults ages 18 to 29 engaged in it.
 Women are significantly more likely than men to use social networking.
-In December 2012, 71 percent of women used social networking sites, compared with 62 percent of men.
+In April 2021, at least 77 percent of women used social networking sites, compared with 61 percent of men.

 Privacy features can make social media activity more difficult to identify, but they do not make it impossible to find.
 Even with added privacy features, your spouses’ account activity is still subject to being revealed through various methods during divorce proceedings.